-These Caprese skewers keep the classic ingredients of a traditional Caprese salad, but are transformed into an easy and fantastic appetizer or snack.
-They’re so flavorful and pretty, perfect for a brunch, holiday, summer get together, or any occasion!
+These Caprese Skewers keep the classic ingredients of a traditional Caprese salad, but are transformed into an easy and fantastic appetizer or snack.
+They’re so flavorful and pretty, perfect for Christmas, Sunday brunch, a summer get together, or any occasion!

 Caprese Skewers are always a winner!
 Whether you need a quick and impressive appetizer for a get together, or just a simple afternoon snack.